MicrosoftDocs/azure-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

     * If you want to check how many requests or failed requests recently.
 You could also enable the logs.

-* **AMLOnlineEndpointConsoleLog**: Contains logs that the containers output to the console.
+* **AmlOnlineEndpointConsoleLog**: Contains logs that the containers output to the console.
 Below are some cases:

     * If the container fails to start, the console log can be useful for debugging.